 ATA's admission process requires prospective students to meet with an admission representative.
 If interested the individual will complete an application for admission as well as provide authorization for ATA to run a background check as well as authorization to receive the students transcripts from both high school and college(s) previously attended.
 At this point the student will complete an enrollment agreement and will be scheduled to attend a new student orientation.
+The student will then receive a completed copy along with an electronic copy of the course catalog.
+Practical nursing students also receive a copy of the program handbook.
 Students meet with financial aid to determine what aid may be available to cover educational costs.
 ATA may deny admissions to an otherwise qualified candidate.